Learn

 Material: Spanish listening practice · Episode 14

-Link: YouTube / podcast URL
+Link: YouTube or podcast URL

 Short note: Listen from 03:20 to 08:45; focus on past tense forms